mrets/Help/projects_new_generator.md

 ## Uploading Supporting Documents
+M-RETS requires documentation submitted by the registering organization in order to review generator registrations.
+Please do not submit a generator to pending status without the necessary documentation.
+Documents are uploaded under the documents tab of the generation registration.
+Select 'upload document' to perform a local search to upload your relevant documents.

 1. A completed on-line Generator registration form containing information related to the characteristics of the Generator Asset and associated meter.
 2. If applicable, a completed [Schedule A](https://www.mrets.org/wp-content/uploads/2017/12/MRETS-Schedule-A-Modified-12-28-2017.pdf) from the M-RETS Terms of Use outlining the Generator Owner’s Designation of Responsible Party.